-Click below to find out how much Air Transat flight compensation you're owed and how we can help you get it.
+Find out how much Air Transat flight compensation you're owed.

 While Air Transat isn't a European airline, whenever they fly in Europe they comply with European regulations.
 That is good news for any passenger affected by a flight cancellation, as a last-minute cancellation of a European departure may entitle them to a fair Air Transat compensation payout.